EricGip/APIChallenge/README.md

 #### Decompositioning / what my task is broken down:

-0. First thing we need is to connect to the database, have a script that does `npm run start` to initialize connection to server.
+0. First thing we need to do is to connect to the database, have a script that does `npm run start` to initialize connection to server.
 1. prompt user "what do you want to do?" get or post request
 	1. if get, "sort objects descending by date and display results".
 Need way to present data nicer than just objects too.
 		1. probably for loop, set into array / some kind of nicer text